 Train travel lets you see a country from a scenic and social perspective, sharing your journey with the locals as your eyes wander the landscape of their daily lives.
 Sri Lanka is particularly blessed with visually stunning railway lines, which run through the mountainsides, connecting plantations and communities.

-Known as ‘Tea Country’, the high altitude landscape of central southern Sri Lanka is lush with tea fields and bright with local communities, connected by one railway line which negotiates the mountains between Kandy and Badulla.
-Kandy is Sri Lanka’s second largest city and home to the Sacred Tooth Relic; Nuwara Eliya is the heart of Tea Country, and gateway to Horton Plains National Park.
-As you travel between the two, you can relax in the rear-facing observation car, with wide-angle views of the countryside swooping by.
-This is one of Asia’s most scenic rail journeys, and if you’re planning your first visit to Sri Lanka, we’ll almost certainly recommend a train-trip through Tea Country!
+Known as ‘Tea Country’, the high-altitude landscape of central southern Sri Lanka is lush with tea fields and bright with local communities, connected by one railway line which negotiates the mountains between Kandy and Badulla.
+Kandy is Sri Lanka’s second largest city and home to the Sacred Tooth Relic; Nuwara Eliya is the heart of Tea Country, and a gateway to Horton Plains National Park.
+As you travel between the two you can relax, taking in the views and camaraderie onboard.
+This is one of Asia’s most scenic rail journeys, and if you’re planning your first visit to Sri Lanka, we’ll almost certainly recommend a train trip through Tea Country!

 Historic Galle, with its beautiful old fortified centre, is a must-see on most Sri Lanka holidays, and the coastal railway which connects it to Colombo is a scenic treat of tropical beaches and rolling surf.
 The journey takes around 2.5 hours, and we can book first class seats in one of the ‘Special’ privately run carriages mentioned below.
 Otherwise, it’s just a case of turning up, buying a ticket and hopping on board.